shakacode/react-webpack-rails-tutorial/README.md

 # Deploying to Heroku

-In order to deploy to heroku, you'll need run this command once to set a custom
+In order to deploy to heroku, you'll need to run this command once to set a custom
 buildpack:

 ```